amandangol/reverie/README.md

-# Reverie - Your Personal Memory Journal
+# Reverie - Your Digital Memory Keeper

 <img src="assets/icon/icon.png" alt="ReverieLogo" width="150" height="150"/>

 Reverie is a beautiful and intuitive mobile application that helps you capture, organize, and relive your precious memories through photos, videos, and journal entries.
 Built with Flutter, it offers a seamless experience across iOS and Android platforms.